cnslab-network-security/homework2/task5/README.md

 **Deliverable and Grading.** A text file `e.txt` containing your malicious username.
 The grader will Close the account, then verify that the malicious account and user3 have been removed from the database.

-If you mess up the user database while working on the problem, simply kill (ctrl-C) the Docker container and restart the server to reset the database.
+*Tip:* If you mess up the user database while working on the problem, simply kill (ctrl-C) the Docker container and restart the server to reset the database.